Scroll to top

 Nonetheless, linear TV is still an important channel for retailers.
 Most of the respondents (82%) are currently running linear TV ads to reach their omnichannel retail customers.
 Linear TV ads will likely continue to be important to retailers’ advertising mix, as over one-third of U.S. viewers still engage with cable television.

 However, linear TV ads have some deficiencies that are difficult to overlook in today’s digital advertising environment.
-Attribution can be challenging with linear TV ads, as there is no way to generate data directly from consumer interactions with such advertisements.
+TV attribution can be challenging with linear TV ads, as there is no way to generate data directly from consumer interactions with such advertisements.
 In other words, it can be difficult for retailers to determine if new or returning customers are making purchases only after viewing a linear TV ad, or otherwise.

 The respondents reflect this sentiment as well.
 A majority (74%) say they are only “somewhat effective” at measuring and tying success and specific goals back to their linear TV ads.
 Only 22% say they are “very effective” at this.